Type 730 CIWS: Fire-control system

-The OFC-3 system is modular design that comprises a laser range finder, a color TV camera, and an IR camera, and the laser range finder can be replaced by a laser designator (for a laser beam-riding SAM), the TV camera can be replaced by a night vision camera, and the IR camera can be replaced by an ImIR, at higher cost.
+The OFC-3 system is modular design that comprises a laser range finder, a color TV camera, and an IR camera.
+The laser range finder can be replaced by a laser designator (for a laser beam-riding SAM), the TV camera can be replaced by a night vision camera, and the IR camera can be replaced by an ImIR, at higher cost.
 Development to incorporate the dual band IR, night vision camera, and the color TV camera is reportedly in progress.

 Type 730 CIWS is an autonomous closed-loop system and thus offers faster reaction time than the Russian AK-630.
 Type 730 CIWS is fully compatible with Chinese and European combat data systems such as ZKJ-1, ZKJ-4, ZKJ-4A-3, ZKJ-5, ZKJ-6, ZKJ-7, H/ZBJ-1, and Thomson-CSF TAVITAC, and can be directly integrated with these combat data systems without any modification.